leite08/foodzilla-backend/README.md

 After forking and cloning the repo:

-	(temporarily)
+    cd foodzilla-backend
+    mvn install
-    cd foodzilla-backend/deploy/
+    cd target/deploy/
     ./start.sh

 Will start the application in background with logs on file.

-To watch the logs: `./logs.sh`
+To watch the logs execute this on the deploy folder: `./logs.sh`

 ## Team